Lessons My Fictional Author Taught Me About Writing

 The enduring lesson of Life in Shadows is that great writing doesn’t come from isolation alone.
 It comes from participation and connection.

-If you pour all your intensity into the page and starve your real life, your work may eventually feel empty anyway.
+If you pour all your intensity into the page and starve your real life, your work may eventually feel empty.

-The paradox is this: the more fully you live, the richer your fiction becomes – but as Gabe Shaw discovers in my other novella about writing, the more you live, the less time you have to write.
+The paradox is this: the more fully you live, the richer your fiction becomes – but as Gabe Shaw discovers in Change of Lifestyle, my other novella about writing, the more you live, the less time you have to write.

 So here’s the question every author eventually faces: